How to Choose the Right Videographer for Your Wedding

 Do take personality into consideration

 Like your photographer, you will be spending hours with your wedding videographer on the big day.
 You want to make sure that person is someone that will fit in well with you and your future spouse, especially since they will be following you around for a good portion of the day.
+"Be sure to connect via phone before booking; chatting should give you a feel of who will be filming your wedding," says Angelini.
+"Trust what your gut tells you.
+You should be able to express your vision and feel heard."

 Don’t be afraid to ask about equipment